 If you are feeling overwhelmed and like you have lost control of your life, don’t worry!
 Now that we know a bit more about what can cause overwhelm in mothers, let’s discuss some strategies for reducing your feelings of being overwhelmed.

 Please don’t try all of these at once, but pick one to start.
-Also, you may need some extra help until you are able to get things under control.
+Also, you may need some extra help until you are able to get things under control

 1. Identify your stressors

 Once you know what is causing your stress, you can start to develop a plan to address it.
 It may take some time, but focus on the biggest stressors first.
-You may find it helpful to write down your responsibilities and then identify those top things that need to change.
+You may find it helpful to write down your responsibilities and then identify the top things that need to change.

 2. Simplify your life

 There are so many things you can do to simplify your life.
 The small changes that you can make lead to big differences!
 The more you simplify, the less responsibility on your shoulders.
 It’s so freeing!
+If you’re feeling overwhelmed, find just one thing you can simplify to start.

 3. Create routines

 Create routines and stick to them.
 Having routines in place can help reduce the feeling of being overwhelmed by giving you a sense of control over your life.
 Seriously, building routines changed my life!
 Try to schedule time for all of the important things in your life, such as eating healthy meals, exercising, spending time with your husband, and relaxing downtime (yes, this is a must in order to help avoid burnout!).
+Routines are especially important during a tough season so that your household doesn’t fall apart.

 4. Pray

 Talk to God about it.
 Yup!
 Just pour it all out.
 He can handle your emotions and frustrations.
 Ask Him for help to get things under control.
 Ask Him to guard the sharp tongue that tends to come when we’re feeling stressed.
 Pray for wisdom and strength.
+Prayer should be part of your daily life to help keep you mind and heart in a better place.

 5. Get help